 - Weight exceeding 350 pounds

 - Lung disease that is steroid– or oxygen-dependent

 - Sleep Apnea

 - Heart attack, angina or severe congestive heart failure in past six months

 Scheduling your colonoscopy

 To schedule your Direct Access Colonoscopy, please complete the form below.
-After you complete the form, our staff will contact you with a pre-qualification questionnaire to ensure that you meet eligibility requirements.
-If you are not comfortable completing the online form, please call us at (859) 239-5871.
+After you complete the form, our staff will contact you for more information to ensure that you are eligible.
+If you prefer not to complete the online form, please call us at (859) 239-5871.